edgelesssys/contrast/docs/docs/howto/secure-image-store.md

 If the Contrast secure image store feature is disabled, container images are pulled and uncompressed into encrypted memory.
 Memory limits must be adjusted accordingly.
 See [Pod resources](./workload-deployment/deployment-file-preparation#pod-resources) for details.

+## CSI driver considerations

+Since the image store is ephemeral by nature, most features and safeties provided by typical CSI implementations (for example, replication or snapshotting features) aren't required in this context.
+Indeed, due to the complexity and overhead associated with these drivers, they may be detrimental.
+For best results, choose a CSI provider focused on efficient handling of short-lived volumes.

+To use a specific CSI driver only for the image stores, manually configure the appropriate `storageClassName` in the `volumeClaimTemplate` as shown above.